-What would be your number one tip for other Mums when it comes to toilet training?
+What would be your number one tip for other parents when it comes to potty training?

 - Be patient and be prepared to stop at any time.
 SP

 - Don’t start too early.
 My neighbour started her daughter at 18 months of age and tried to keep going even though she wasn’t ready.
 Her parents became extremely frustrated and it ended up taking 18 months of tears and tantrums (the parents!) until she was trained.
 TW

 - Don’t pressure – wait for them to show signs of readiness, there is no magic age for kids to be ready.
 SH

 - Just keep going.
 Don’t push them too much or worry, they will get it eventually.
 AH